Scooletz/blog.scooletz.com-posts/2020-06-08-capability-based-security.md

 A really interesting approach for introducing capabilities in a non-breaking way to an existing operating system is [Capsicum](https://www.cl.cam.ac.uk/research/security/capsicum).
 The project can be used on FreeBSD, Linux and DragonFlyBSD.

 The way it enables capabilities is a special call that to a system procedure called `cap_enter`.
 It sets a process credential flag that is inherited by all descendent processes and cannot be cleared.
 If a process is in capability mode, it is denied access to global namespaces such as the file system, PIDs and more.

+> Sidenote: One could argue that _the process in capability mode is essentially a sandbox that is only capable of accessing resources it has a capability for_.
+Actually, I wanted to write it like this, but in the Capsicum papers (not peppers 😂) authors used the exclusive phrasing.
+As I'm not that familiar with Linux Kernel, I wanted to stick to exclusion of resources rather than claiming that it's capabilities only.
+Being given that verifying it would take much more, I'll stick to the phrasing as it is.

 The same works for system procedures calls.
 Some of them are totally restricted while others accept different parameters.
 What kind of parameters are they?